-- a.
-Only members of the Graduate Faculty shall be authorized to teach graduate-level courses.
-The Graduate Faculty, the deliberative and policy-making body of Graduate Education, consists of regular members (voting) and affiliate members (non-voting). - b.
-Regular membership in the Graduate Faculty shall be granted by the Director of Graduate Education to a faculty member upon both: - 1) Recommendation by that faculty member's department chair or program director and dean, and - 2) Approval of this recommendation by the Executive Committee of the Graduate Faculty.
+a.
+Only members of the Graduate Faculty shall be authorized to teach graduatelevel courses.
+The Graduate Faculty, the deliberative and policy-making body of the Graduate School, consists of regular members (voting) and affiliate members (non-voting).

+b.
+Regular membership in the Graduate Faculty shall be granted by the Dean of the Graduate School to a faculty member upon both:

+1) Recommendation by that faculty member's department chair or program director and dean, and

+2) Approval of this recommendation by the Executive Committee of the Graduate Faculty.